If You’re Reading This, You’re Me. Hi.

 36. Drive him somewhere he’s perfectly capable of driving himself.

-He’ll think it’s weird.
-Do it anyway.
-Twelve minutes in the car is the most underrated mom resource on earth.
-He’ll say more in those twelve minutes than he’ll say across three full days at home.
-Take the long way.
-Don’t tell him you took the long way.
+He may think it’s strange but do it anyway.
+Twelve minutes in the car is the most underrated mom hack on the planet.
+In those 12 minutes, he will talk more than he would during 3 days at home.
+Take the longer route.
+And don’t tell him you’re taking the longer route.

 37. Let him sleep until noon and don’t wake him.

-Resist the productive-mom voice in your head telling you he should be “doing something with his summer.”
+Ignore the voice telling you that he should be "doing something with his summer."
 He is.
-He’s sleeping in the room he won’t be sleeping in three months from now.
-That is not nothing.
-Let him.
-Have your coffee in peace.
+He is sleeping in the room that he won't be in three months from now.
+That is something.
+Let him be.
+Enjoy your coffee.
 The day will start when it starts.

 38. Cook dinner together.
 No phones at the table.